History of California before 1900

-Pre-Columbian history (~13,000 BC-1530 AD)
+Pre-Columbian history (c.
+13,000 BC – 1530 AD)

 The most commonly accepted model of migration to the New World is that people from Asia crossed the Bering land bridge to the Americas some 16,500 years ago.
 The remains of Arlington Springs Man on Santa Rosa Island are among the traces of a very early habitation, dated to the Wisconsin glaciation (the most recent ice age) about 13,000 years ago.

-In all, some 30 tribes or culture groups lived in what is now California, gathered into perhaps six different language family groups.
+Some 30 tribes or culture groups lived in what is now California, gathered into perhaps six different language family groups.
 These groups included the early-arriving Hokan family (winding up in the mountainous far north and the Colorado River basin in the south) and the later-arriving Uto-Aztecan of the desert southeast.
-This cultural diversity was among the densest in North America, and was likely the result of a series of migrations and invasions during the previous 13,000 years, and perhaps even earlier.
+This cultural diversity was among the densest in North America and was likely the result of a series of migrations and invasions during the previous 13,000 years (and perhaps even earlier).

 At the time of the first European contact, Native American tribes in California included the Chumash, Kumeyaay, Nisenan, Maidu, Miwok, Modoc, Mohave, Ohlone, Pomo, Serrano, Shasta, Tataviam, Tongva, Wintu, Yurok, and Yokuts.
 The relative strength of the tribes was dynamic, as the more successful expanded their territories and less successful tribes contracted.
 Slave-trading and war among tribes alternated with periods of relative peace.
 The total population of Native California is estimated, by the time of extensive European contact in the 18th century, to have been perhaps 300,000.
-Before Europeans landed in North America, about one-third of all natives in what is now the United States were living in the area that is now California.
-California indigenous language diversity numbered 80 to 90 languages and dialects, some surviving to the present although endangered.
+Before Europeans landed in North America, about one-third of all natives in what is now the United States were living in modern-day California.
+California indigenous language diversity numbered 80 to 90 languages and dialects, some surviving to the present (although are endangered).

 Tribes adapted to California's many climates.
 Coastal tribes were a major source of trading beads, which were produced from mussel shells and made using stone tools.
-Tribes in California's broad Central Valley and the surrounding foothills developed early agriculture, while tribes living in the mountains of the north and east relied heavily on salmon and game hunting, and collected and shaped obsidian for themselves and trade.
+Tribes in California's broad Central Valley and the surrounding foothills developed early agriculture, while tribes living in the mountains of the north and east relied heavily on salmon and game hunting, also collecting and shaping obsidian for themselves and trade.
 The harsh deserts of the southeast were home to tribes who learned to thrive by making careful use of local plants and by living in oases or along water courses.
-Local trade between indigenous populations enabled them to acquire seasonings such as salt, or foodstuffs and other goods that might be rare in certain locales, such as flint or obsidian for making spear and arrow points.
+Local trade between indigenous populations enabled them to acquire seasonings such as salt or foodstuffs and other goods that might be rare in certain locales, such as flint or obsidian for making spear and arrow points.